spatie/crawler/docs/basic-usage/starting-your-first-crawl.md

     })
     ->start();
 ```

+The `$resourceType` parameter tells you what kind of resource was crawled.
+It is `null` for the start URL.
+See [extracting resources](/docs/crawler/v9/configuring-the-crawler/extracting-resources) for more details.

 You can register multiple callbacks of the same type.
 They will all be called in the order they were added.